 Mother Nature will appreciate your gesture; we’re just not sure about your boss.

 Should you find yourself with lots of guests or, perhaps (and worse!), hosting several conferences a year at your corporate headquarters or in the office, then you may need more than a single serve coffee maker in order to keep your customers caffeinated.

 Now, the team at CoffeeGrindGuru.com previously reviewed a nice combo-option in the form of the Cuisinart SS-15 Coffee Center should you find yourself in this situation more than a few times per week.

-But let’s say, for the sake of the argument, that you really need to dazzle and impress some clients just coming off a red-eye.
+But let’s say, for the sake of the argument, that you really need to dazzle and impress some clients just coming off red-eye.

 Then we would recommend you look no further than the Dolce Gusto Esperta 2 pod coffee machine which is one of the best compact single serve coffee makers to buy in 2020.

-Right, that’s a mouthful (not mouthfeel!), but with the DeLonghi name you get their manufacturer’s two-year guarantee.
+Right, that’s a mouthful (not mouthfeel!), but with the DeLonghi name, you get their manufacturer’s two-year guarantee.

 Another key feature is the machine’s ability to pull shots at 15-bars of pressure.
 This is on the lower end of ‘commercial-grade’, but still within spec when you want to make an espresso-based drink.

-On that note, the versatility of this R2D2-looking ‘bot’ is incredible: the Esperta 2 can make over 40 different varieties of hot or cold beverage in a number of different sizes, strengths, and styles.
+On that note, the versatility of this R2D2-looking ‘bot’ is incredible: the Esperta 2 can make over 40 different varieties of hot or cold beverages in a number of different sizes, strengths, and styles.